ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 It was invented by <a href="https://en.wikipedia.org/wiki/John_von_Neumann" target="_blank">John von Neumann</a>, <a href="https://en.wikipedia.org/wiki/Stanislaw_Ulam" target="_blank">Stanisław Ulam</a>, and <a href="https://en.wikipedia.org/wiki/Nicholas_Metropolis" target="_blank">Nicholas Metropolis</a>, who were employed on a secret assignment in the Los Alamos National Laboratory, while working on a nuclear weapon project called the Manhattan Project.
 It was named after a well-known casino town, called Monaco since chance and randomness are core to the modeling approach, similar to a game of roulette.

-To wrap up this quick introduction, here are two excerpts taken from books on Monte Carlo simulations.
+Here are two excerpts taken from books on Monte Carlo simulations.
 The first comes from N.T.
-Thomopoulos' "Essentials of Monte Carlo Simulation: Statistical Methods for Building Simulation Models", and the second comes from Paul Glasserman's "Monte Carlo Methods in Financial Engineering (Stochastic Modelling and Applied Probability)".
+Thomopoulos' "Essentials of Monte Carlo Simulation: Statistical Methods for Building Simulation Models", and the second comes from Paul Glasserman's "Monte Carlo Methods in Financial Engineering (Stochastic Modelling and Applied Probability)":

 >To apply the Monte Carlo method, the analyst constructs a mathematical model that simulates a real system.
 A large number of random sampling of the model is applied yielding a large number of random samples of output results from the model. [...]
 The method is based on running the model many times as in random sampling.
 For each sample, random variates are generated on each input variable; computations are run through the model yielding random outcomes on each output variable.
 Since each input is random, the outcomes are random.
 In the same way, they generated thousands of such samples and achieved thousands of outcomes for each output variable.